moazhar/language-translator-app/README.md

 - **Swagger** is used for API documentation

 ### Redis Database Schema
-- As redis stores the data as key value pair below is the format in which the data gets store
+- As redis stores the data as key value pair below is the format in which the data gets stored
 - **"key":"value"**
 - **key** --> input text
 - **value** --> Array of translated languages